top of page

 Board Work

-Jon has formerly served on the following boards: President’s Circle at the University of Notre Dame, Executive Board of Northern Light Council of Boy Scouts of America, Board of Directors of Dakota Medical Foundation, and Engineering Advisory Council at the University of Notre Dame.
+Jon has formerly served on the following boards: Board of Directors of Dakota Medical Foundation, Engineering Advisory Council at the University of Notre Dame, Executive Board of Northern Lights Council of Boy Scouts of America, and President’s Circle at University of Notre Dame.

 Pitchfork Ranch